 However, filing personal injury claims may be difficult without an accident attorney.
 Choosing a legal team that has won financial compensation for their clients may help improve your chances of receiving fair compensation.
-Contact the Columbus personal injury firm of Babin Law today to find out if they may be able to assist you with your legal needs.
+Contact our Columbus personal injury firm of Babin Law, LLC today to find out if they may be able to assist you with your legal needs.

 What Is a Personal Injury Action in Columbus?

 A personal injury suit is a type of civil action that allows injured persons to seek compensation for losses from an accident or other incident.
 Legally, a personal injury refers to wounds to a person’s body, mind, and emotions.
 It’s the direct opposite of damage to real or personal property.
 Furthermore, a personal injury also extends beyond physical bodily wounds.

 A personal injury action usually arises because of the fault party’s negligence, recklessness, or maliciousness.
 However, the most popular types of personal injuries are those caused by negligence.
 The injured party is usually the plaintiff in a lawsuit.
 Conversely, the fault party or parties will be the defendant(s).

 - Dog Bites